 Lots of you had a great view of the night sky, but a whopping 61% of people that took part in #StarCount could see ten stars or fewer within Orion – this indicates severe light pollution.

 We think everyone should be able to experience the wonder of truly dark skies.

-To find out how Warwickshire compares to the rest of the country, explore the interactive map through this link https://www.cpre.org.uk/starcountresults.
+To find out how Warwickshire compares to the rest of the country, explore the interactive map here: https://www.cpre.org.uk/starcountresults

 You need to be pretty smart with your mouse-work to find Warwickshire on the map, but if you type Warwick, Warwickshire in the search box then zoom out three times you get a fairly good approximation of the county.
 We reckon there were 40-50 Warwickshire members that took part.
 I can see my miserly six star count in Clifford Chambers – neighbours have some lights that blaze away pretty much all night.
 One lucky member saw 26 stars and someone living just over the boundary in Broadway saw 56!

 Many thanks to those of you who took part – it was fun.